muhannad0/terraform-example-architecture/README.md

 # Terraform Example: 2-tier web application on AWS
-This repo contains an example of using Terraform to deploy a 2-tier web application on AWS.
+This repo contains an example of using Terraform to deploy a 2-tier web application on AWS using [pre-configured modules](https://github.com/muhannad0/terraform-example-module).

+[Terraform Cloud](https://www.hashicorp.com/products/terraform) is used to maintain remote state and provision infrastructure.

 ## Pre-Requisites
 + [Terraform](https://www.terraform.io/downloads.html) 0.12 or higher.